 VAT is "invoice driven".
 In other words, the calculation of VAT is based upon the issuance and retention of tax invoices.
-All VAT registered suppliers should issue tax invoices for every taxable supply, whether or not they have been granted the Cash Accounting concession.
-Complete copies of invoices must be retained for a minimum period of 6 years and must be produced to an authorized ZRA officer on request.
+All VAT registered suppliers should issue tax invoices for every taxable supply, whether or not they are on Cash Accounting scheme.
+Invoices must be retained for a minimum period of 6 years and must be produced to an authorized ZRA officer on request.